xaur/writings/posts/201910xx-additional-marketing-strategies.md

 Reach like 100 of such communities and see if it makes a difference.

+## Integrate strategically

+Integrate DCR or Decred's blockchain with emerging peer-to-peer tech like DEX protocols, P2P marketplaces, P2P sharing economy, etc. Many such projects have small user bases so it may not boost Decred's adoption too much.
+What it can do is expose Decred as a currency _and_ as a project to work for.
+Because these communities revolve around sophisticated decentralized tech, they must have higher ratio of smart people for whom it is much easier to appreciate Decred.

 ## Grow our social media

 Social media stats are posted regularly in DJ and I [posted](https://proposals.decred.org/proposal/52ea110ea061c72d3b31ed2f5635720b212ce5e3eaddf868d60f53a3d18b8c04/comments/32) an overview on Politeia.
 Let's look at latest bi-monthly numbers to save space: